jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_dz_nmap.png)
 </div>

-We see two instances of SSH and web server.
-I don't know what's SSH on port 8000 yet, but we'll probably have an answer soon.
+We see two instances of SSH (port 22 and 8000) and a web server.
+I have never seen SSH on port 8000 yet, but hopefully we'll get an answer later.
 As usual, we will start by the web server as SSH is rarely if ever exploitable.

 ## 2. Gaining a foothold
 {:style="color:DarkRed; font-size: 170%;"}